You may want to provide static values for every Fomo notification.

 By using a simple but powerful text formatting library called Markdown, you can pre-populate future Events (notifications) with data, before they even exist.

-In sum, Fomo's Markdown integration allows you to embed links, bullet points, bolded values, etc, with just a couple special characters on the Template creation form.
+In sum, Fomo's Markdown feature allows you to embed links, bullet points, bolded values, etc, with just a couple special characters on the Template creation form.

 Just ensure that your Markdown toggle is turned on.
-You can find this in Templates > Edit:
+You can find this in Notifications > Template of Choice > Edit:

 Here are a few ways to use Markdown for your Fomo Templates.